DODGE CARAVAN

 HEADLIGHT COVER

 Refer to the Headlight Cover Replacement page.
-The new headlight covers I purchased in 1994 suck in water!
+The new headlight covers I purchased suck in water!

 DOOR LINING FRONT